Day-1 On the road

 Until 2001, the village was only accessible by a track, and people walked for several days to reach it.
 It is a true place of pilgrimage during the great religious festival of the year, the mûssem.

-On day one, we will take the road from Marrakech to Taroudant, known as "the small Marrakech", and in this imperial town we will spend one night in an olive grove facing the majestic mountains of the High-Atlas.
+On day one, we will take the road from Marrakech to Taroudant, known as "the small Marrakech", and in this imperial town we will spend one night in a riad with a lush garden.

 Day-2 The awe